yodrew/darkroomretreat/manuscript/darkness.md

 - comfortable for many hours
 - stays in place during sleep and gentle activity
 - cheap and simple to make
-- easily replaced elastic (I guess skin and hair oils degrade it quickly)
+- easily replaced elastic (skin and hair oils seem to degrade it quickly)

 Some measurements in the drawing are marked with a tilde (~).
 This means they are adjustable.
 I have not developed a fitting system yet.
 So make one mask according to drawing.
 Then adapt it according to its comfortability and light-blocking ability on your face.
 The drawing is of the mask that fits me.
 I have a not-unusual face for a thin man of mostly Northern European heritage.